conan-io/docs/faq/troubleshooting.rst

 ERROR: Incompatible requirements obtained in different evaluations of 'requirements'
 ------------------------------------------------------------------------------------

-When two different packages require a same package as dependency, but with different versions, will result on the follow error:
+When two different packages require the same package as a dependency, but with different versions, will result in the following error:
 .. code-block:: bash

     $ cat conanfile.txt